xuchunyang/swap-regions.el/README.md

 and previous region.
 When called with a prefix argument, replaces current region with previous region.

-These two region don't need to belong to the same buffer.
+These two regions don't need to belong to the same buffer.

 ## Screenshot